arongas/spring-boot-lectures/Lecture 7 - Unit Testing/Lecture 7 - Unit Testing.md

 **Exercise**

-Unit test the unsecure Aggregator in terms of it integration with JMS messages.
+Unit test the unsecure version of Aggregator.